heremaps/harp.gl/docs/GettingStartedGuide.md

 ### Decoder bundle

-Our example will render OMV/MVT tiles in Web Worker, so we can achieve high performance because creating geometry from vector tiles in CPU intensive.
+Our example will decode OMV/MVT tiles in Web Workers, so we can achieve high performance because creating geometry from vector tiles is CPU intensive.
 For this, we need to create separate bundle with code that will run in Web Workers dedicated to decoding.

 You need to add this config to your Webpack config: